Colby-williams/hackathon-2025/README.md

 - u123 / pass123 (starts with $20.00)
 - u124 / pass124 (starts with $10.00)
 - u125 / pass125 (starts with $5.00)

+## How we built it
+- Step 1 — Planning and wireframes: We started by discussing the core flow (sign in → find a vehicle → start ride → end ride → pay) and sketching wireframes for the Home, About, Services/Products, Contact, and Map pages.
+- Step 2 — Split the work and build in parallel:
+  - Colby Williams — site‑wide styling (styles.css), layout, responsive tweaks, and shared components (nav, footer).
+  - Emma Kohler — content and styling for the About, Services/Products, and Contact pages; copywriting and small accessibility fixes.
+  - Tanner Brown — Google Cloud setup (project + Maps JavaScript API), API key management, and the embedded map in map.html (markers and basic UI).
+  - John Zhou — rental domain logic and state model: user accounts and sign‑in, wallet/deposit flow, per‑minute pricing, battery consumption for e‑bikes/scooters with “Recharge,” and negative‑balance blocking.
+- Step 3 — Integration and testing: We wired the map to the Flask endpoints, verified log‑in, rentals, wallet deposits, and ride cost calculations, then fixed small UI/logic mismatches.
+- Step 4 — AI‑assisted implementation and polish: With OpenAI GPT‑5, we generated most of the JavaScript (map markers, InfoWindows, UI event handlers/modals, fetch calls to the Flask API, and basic error handling).
+We then reviewed, edited, and tested the code; GPT‑5 also helped prettify CSS/markup and draft this README.

 ## Project structure (key files)
 - app.py — Flask server and API (also serves index.html, map.html, and /config.js).